Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 ```
-Short explanation about the passed build flags
+Outline for the passed CMake build flags.

 ```yml